jfields4733/Jordan/-5MuxOfMux/Lecture.md

 ![muxFromGates](muxFromGates.png)

-In complicated circuits the insides of a port diagram are sometimes so complex, that nothing is displayed inside the box.
+Simple circuits or symbols displaying what the circuit does can be put inside a port diagram.
+But some port diagrams are composed of 100's of circuits, making them too complicated to put in the port diagram box.
+So port diagrams can be empty.

-The circuit symbol is a triangle with the nose chopped off.
+A mux circuit symbol is a triangle with the nose chopped off.
 The big flat side of the triangle has all the data inputs.
 The chopped off nose has the the data outputs.
 Control  wires are attached to the sides of the triangle.
 Often the output of a mux turns into control for another circuit.

 A port diagram of a Carray Chain Block is below.
 The dashed line outlines the port diagram.
 There are arrow heads that describe inputs and outputs.
 The insides of the port diagram represents a carry logic path control path.
 Inside the port diagram are muxes and xor gates.